J3ffJessie/Profile-Site/README.md

 - Vinyl
     - Spinning Vinyl background
     - Discogs API sidebar

-- Veterans
+    - Animated Modal

-    - Battlebuddy.io
+- Podcasts
-    - Military links for mental health
+    - API for Podcast network
+    - Spotify API?
+Possibly or find another API
+    - Animate in some way in a modal

 - Anime
     - Animated Modal
+    - Gif animation on Hover?